rits12/rits12/README.md

 - 👀 I’m interested in Cybersecurity, Networking, and Programming
 - 📫 How to reach me: rverma83@gatech.edu / ritvikverma19@gmail.com
-- ⚡ Hobbies: Working out, playing piano, reading books ... and working out more
+- ⚡ Hobbies: Working out, playing piano, watching anime ... and working out more
 - 🎓 Current Sophmore at the Georgia Institute of Technology: Computer Engineering Major
 - 🗽 US Army Cadet